sroussey/ellmers/docs/05_task_chains.md

 Tasks get posted to a job queue and are run by a job queue runner.

-## TaskList

-A strategy is a list of tasks that are chained together to look like a single task.

-## Strategy
+## CompoundTask

-A strategy is a list of tasks that are chained together to look like a single task.
-Parts can be run in series or in parallel.
-It orchestrates variations of the same task.
+A compound task is a groups of tasks (in DAG format) that are chained together to look like a single task.

-Strategies get a name and are saved in the database, both as a parent all the variations.
-The variation names are based on the spefic parameters used rather than the parent name.